infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/index.md

 # Java Robocode Course Outline

 Welcome to the Java **Robocode** course!
 This ten-day camp teaches core programming concepts through the fun and engaging platform of Robocode.
-Each of the first eight days focuses on a specific Java concept applied through robot design and battle mechanics.
-The final two days are dedicated to a capstone project and tournament.
+Each day combines theory and hands-on coding experience, letting students design, build, and battle their own virtual robots.
+Students who have taken an introductory programming course in a similar, object-oriented language such as Python, C++, or JavaScript may also choose to start directly with Week 2.

+### Week 1 (Days 1–5): Java Fundamentals & Robocode Basics

+The first week focuses on foundational Java programming and getting comfortable with Robocode.
+Each day introduces a core Java topic and immediately applies it in the context of robot programming.
+By the end of the week, students will understand how to:

+* Set up a Java environment and the Robocode platform
+* Write basic Java programs with variables, conditions, and loops
+* Create their first robot, explore robot events, and control movement and firing
+* Use output and debugging tools like `System.out.println`

+This week builds essential skills that will serve as the backbone for more advanced robot behavior.
+It is ideal for students with little to no programming background.
+However, students who already have experience with Java or another programming language can skip ahead to Week 2.

+### Week 2 (Days 6–10): AI Strategies & Robocode Implementation

+The second week dives deeper into Robocode and artificial intelligence concepts.
+Students will learn to make their robots smarter, more reactive, and more strategic by using Java constructs and Robocode's event-driven model.
+Key topics include:

+* Writing custom algorithms for opponent detection, dodging, and targeting
+* Managing robot state and optimizing energy usage
+* Implementing simple forms of machine logic and predictive movement
+* Using UML diagrams to plan robot behavior and structure

+By the end of the course, students will complete a **capstone project**: designing an advanced robot to compete in a final-day **Robocode tournament**.

+This structure ensures students learn real-world programming while having fun and developing problem-solving and strategic thinking skills.

 ---